j-siderius/TinySpark/docs/kit/programming.md

 ---

 To access I/O of the TinyML development kit, CircuitPython has defined easy references to the different pins.
-Certain inputs and outputs can be accessed using their semantic definition (e.g. the output connected to the red LED is `GPIO13`, however we can just reference it as `board.LED` in our code.
-To see all pin definitions, fold out the info box below.
+Certain inputs and outputs can be accessed using their semantic definition (e.g. the output connected to the red LED is `GPIO13`, however we can just reference it as `board.LED` in our code).
+All pin definitions can be found in the info box below.
 To learn more about the board library, visit [CircuitPython - Pins and Board](https://learn.adafruit.com/circuitpython-essentials/circuitpython-pins-and-modules).

-??? info "Pin definition"
+???+ info "Pin definition"

     The TinyML development kit has the following pin definitions and names: